-The Japanese manufacturer revealed that the concept car offers “an advanced look at a future production sports sedan” and indicates that it provides “energetic design direction that amplifies Nissan's legendary approach of applying sports car principles to a sedan.”
+The Japanese manufacturer revealed that the concept car offers “an advanced look at a future production sports sedan” and indicates that it provides an “energetic design direction that amplifies Nissan's legendary approach of applying sports car principles to a sedan.”

 Amongst the new features is the IDx Freeflow and ISx NISMO’s innovative, eye-catching design that is offered in the latest generation of compact vehicles.
 The first represents a casual lifestyle-focused vision of vehicle design while the latter is an ultra-sporty design that was influenced by video games.

 While the carmaker hasn’t revealed any more details about this exciting car, rumors indicate that it may be the same car that was previewed at Nissan’s 360 event in California last year, making it likely to be the 2015 Maxima.
-Currently the present generation Maxima is built in Tennessee and was launched in 2008.
-Autocar indicates that the vehicle shares very similar architecture of the current Maxima that will likely be replaced by 2015, making this concept a likely successor to the lineup.
+Currently, the present generation Maxima is built in Tennessee and was launched in 2008.
+Autocar indicates that the vehicle shares a very similar architecture to the current Maxima that will likely be replaced by 2015, making this concept a likely successor to the lineup.

-For more information on the Nissan range please contact us on 0333 222 0424 or alternatively visit us at www.pentagon-nissan.co.uk
+For more information on the Nissan range please contact us on 0333 222 0424 or visit us at www.pentagon-nissan.co.uk

 Some cookies are necessary, while others allow us to enhance your experience, personalise content and ads (across your devices), and provide insights into how the site is being used.
 Our recommended settings are that these cookies are all active but if you aren't happy with this you can manage your preferences by clicking Customise Cookie Settings.